 The path from Ramche to Tortong is relatively easy.
 From Ramche, we will take an hour of walk from Ramche to Cheram at which point the trail branches in two directions.
 We will choose the right hand side path and cross Simbuwa River to enter the forest of rhododendron.
 Trek from Ramche to Tortong almost takes seven hours during which we will lose altitude of more than thousand meter.
 Compared to the high alpine region, there is well management of accommodation in tea houses in Lower Section of Kanchenjunga including Tortong.
 Have a comfortable stay at Tortong.

-We will catch an early morning flight from Suketar to Biratnagar.
-A connecting flight from Biratnagar will take us to Kathmandu.
+We will try to catch an early morning flight from Suketar to Kathmandu directly.
+If this flight is not available, then we take drive to Bhadrapur (8 hrs) and take later afternoon flight to KTM the same day.
 You will be transferred to hotel for overnight stay.